Edward G. Faile

 Edward George Faile (February 9, 1799 – April 20, 1864) was an American merchant.
 Born in Scotland, his family moved to the United States when he was an infant, settling in Westchester County, north of New York City.
-The family initially lived in East Chester, and later moved closer to New York, building a family estate in what is now the Hunt's Point section of The Bronx.
-The location of the Faile mansion, Woodside, is now the site of the American Banknote printing plant.
-Faile ran a successful grocery business in downtown New York from 1821 to 1853.
+The family initially lived in East Chester, and later moved closer to New York City, building a family estate in what is now the Hunts Point section of The Bronx.
+The location of the Faile mansion, Woodside, became the site of the American Bank Note Company Printing Plant.
+Faile ran a successful grocery business in Lower Manhattan from 1821 to 1853.
 He was also involved in the railroad, insurance, and agriculture industries.

 Early life and family

-Edward George Faile was born on February 9, 1799, to George and Joan Hall Faile, in Semiston, Roxboroughshire, Scotland.
+Edward George Faile was born on February 9, 1799, to George and Joan Hall Faile, in Semiston, Roxburghshire, Scotland.
 Joan descended from the Burrell family of Northumberland, England.
 The family moved to the United States in 1801, settling in the town of East Chester.
 A brother, Thomas, was born there in 1803.
 In the 1830s, the family acquired land in Hunt's Point and relocated there.

 Faile was educated in Westchester.
 At the age of 17, he went to work at the wholesale grocery business of Abram Valentine.
 He married Valentine's daughter, Ann Delia, on December 8, 1821.
 The couple had nine children: Ann D., Edward, Thomas H., Charles V., Henry, Samuel, Mary E., Harriet, and Caroline.

-Edward Faile was a member and his brother Thomas a governor, of The Society of the New York Hospital.
+Edward Faile was a member, and his brother Thomas a governor, of The Society of the New York Hospital.
 They were both also members of the Supply Engine Company, a volunteer fire department in New York.

 Businesses

 In 1821, Faile opened a wholesale grocery in an existing building at 236 Front Street in downtown Manhattan.
 In 1827–1828, Faile built a new building at the same location, larger than the original.
 In 1828, the building was assessed at $10,000 for tax purposes.
 As of 1973, this building was vacant and leased to the South Street Seaport Museum.
 Faile brought his brother Thomas into the business in 1825, under the name of E. G. Faile & Co.
 In 1839 or 1840 (sources differ), he bought buildings at 165 John Street and 181 Front Street.
 The business moved to the later location, where he remained for thirteen years.
 In 1845, Faile built two new buildings, at 179 and 180 West Street, which he rented out.
+The 23 ft wide buildings were "not fancy – plain brick with granite lintels, granite storefront framing and a modest cornice".

 In 1843, Faile joined with several other sugar merchants in New York in a letter to Secretary of the Treasury John Spencer, complaining of excessive import duties imposed on brown sugar.